NEST-Protocol/NEST-Docs/README.md

 # Overview
 ## What is NEST?

-NEST is a binary smart contract sDystem that provides developers with various smart contract libraries for DeFi, NFTs and GameFi development.
+NEST is a binary smart contract system that provides developers with various smart contract libraries for DeFi, NFTs and GameFi development.

 # Guide
 ## Set Up Your Local Environment